summer-solutions/spring/README.md

 ```

-It's a good practice to create one package in our app that provides all services with simple Getters:
+It's a good practice to create one package in your app that provides all services with simple Getters:

 ```go
 package di